 INTRODUCTION

-Prior to the initiation of clinical trials, the U.S. Food and Drug Administration (FDA) Center for Drug Evaluation and Research (CDER) requires the submission of non-clinical animal toxicity data for every Investigative New Drug (IND) application [REF].
-Within in each application, Good Laboratory Practice (GLP)-compliant repeat-dose toxicity studies using guidelines set forth by the Organisation for Economic Co-operation and Development (OECD) are performed.
-Typically, these studies require the use of at least two mammalian animals (one rodent and one non-rodent) and are performed at multiple dosing regimens.
-After submission, these studies are reviewed by domain experts including toxicologists, chemists, and physicians and provide critical knowledge by informing on the dosing and design of the ensuing clinical trials, in the interest of ensuring human safety in clinical trials.
+Prior to the initiation of clinical trials, the U.S. Food and Drug Administration (FDA) Center for Drug Evaluation and Research (CDER) requires the submission of nonclinical animal toxicity data for every Investigative New Drug (IND) application [REF].
+For each application, Good Laboratory Practice (GLP)-compliant single-dose or repeat-dose general toxicity studies are conducted in accordance with the guidelines set forth by the Organisation for Economic Co-operation and Development (OECD) and International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH).
+These studies typically evaluate the toxicological profile of the active pharmaceutical ingredient (API) in at least two mammalian animal species, i.e., one rodent and one non-rodent, across multiple dosing durations.
+The results of these studies are reviewed by both industry and regulatory toxicologists to inform various aspects of clinical trial design, e.g., dose selection, dosing regimen, and safety monitoring, in the interest of ensuring human safety in clinical trials.
 On average, CDER receives over 1,500 IND applications a year, providing a wealth of toxicity information for retrospective analysis1.
 Historically, however, the results of these animal experiments have been provided in an unstructured, human-readable format, e.g., a Portable Document Format (PDF) summary containing the relevant toxicity data in tables or figures making cross-study computational analysis difficult.
 However, beginning December 17, 2017, the FDA began requiring all repeat dose nonclinical toxicity studies submitted in support of IND applications be submitted via a data standard, called the Standard for Exchange of Nonclinical Data (SEND).
-The SEND data standard, developed by the Clinical Data Interchange Standards Consortium (CDISC), allows for the full representation of a non-clinical toxicity study in a standardized, machine-readable format.
-Specifically, SEND organizes various components of a non-clinical toxicity study into several “domains” in a relational manner, such that when taken together, they can be used to describe a study from start to finish, including most importantly, toxicity data such as histopathology findings or clinical chemistry test results.
+The SEND data standard, developed by the Clinical Data Interchange Standards Consortium (CDISC), allows for the full representation of a nonclinical toxicity study in a standardized, machine-readable format.
+Specifically, SEND organizes various components of a nonclinical toxicity study into several “domains” in a relational manner, such that when taken together, they can be used to describe a study from start to finish, including most importantly, toxicity data such as histopathology findings or clinical chemistry test results.
 As of August 2021, over 4,300 SEND studies have been submitted to the FDA through IND applications, providing a rich amount of toxicity data for informatics.

 The liver is the largest internal organ in the body, comprising approximately 2% of the total body weight and plays important functional roles including in filtering blood and metabolizing xenobiotics, secreting bile to the intestines to aid in food digestion, storing glycogen for energy retrieval, and synthesizing proteins for blood plasma2–7.
 Specifically, the liver’s unique role in filtering blood and nutrients ingested into the digestive tract leave it more susceptible to the exposure of toxic agents than other organs.
 Indeed, drug-induced hepatotoxicity accounts for greater than 50% of acute liver failure cases in the United States and has been the cause for post-market attrition of several pharmaceuticals6,8–11.
-Because of this, detection of potential hepatotoxicity safety signals in non-clinical studies, prior to administration to human subjects, is a critical priority.
+Because of this, detection of potential hepatotoxicity safety signals in nonclinical studies, prior to administration to human subjects, is a critical priority.
 Relevant liver biomolecules, including bilirubin or liver enzymes such as alanine aminotransferase (ALT), aspartate aminotransferase (AST), and alkaline phosphatase (ALP), are routinely tested in clinical settings to monitor potential underlying drug-induced hepatotoxicity12,13.
 These biomarkers provide clinicians with a powerful diagnostic tool to assess underlying liver disease in patients and have even shown potential to discern between different liver disease phenotypes based on distinct biomolecule patterns14.
-While these biomarkers are also routinely tested as non-clinical studies as potential markers for hepatotoxicity, their relationship between liver diseases, including different liver disease phenotypes, remains incomplete.
+While these biomarkers are also routinely tested as nonclinical studies as potential markers for hepatotoxicity, their relationship between liver diseases, including different liver disease phenotypes, remains incomplete.